Fast Low-rank Representation based Spatial Pyramid Matching for Image Classification: Experiments

 \subsection{Experimental setup}

-To be consistent with the existing works~\cite{Lazebnik2006,Yang2009}, we use dense sampling technique to divide each image into $2^{l}\times 2^{l}$ blocks (patches) with a step size of 6 pixels, where $l=0,1,2$ denotes the scale.
+To be consistent with the existing works~\cite{Lazebnik2006,Wang2010,Yang2009}, we use dense sampling technique to divide each image into $2^{l}\times 2^{l}$ blocks (patches) with a step size of 6 pixels, where $l=0,1,2$ denotes the scale.
 And we extract the SIFT descriptors from each block as features.
 To obtain the codebook, we use the k-means clustering algorithm to find 256 cluster centers for each data set and use the same codebook for different algorithms.
-In each test, we split the images per subject into two parts, one is for training and the other is for testing.
-Following the common benchmarking procedures, we repeat the test 5 times with different training and testing data partitions and record the average of per-subject recognition rates and the time costs for each run.
+In each test, we split the samples per subject into two parts, one is for training and the other is for testing.
+Following the common benchmarking procedures, we repeat each experiment five times with different training and testing data partitions and record the average of per-subject recognition rates and the time costs for each test.
 We report the final results by the mean and standard deviation of the recognition rates and the time costs.
-For the LrrSPM approach, we fixed $\epsilon=0.98$ and assigned different $\lambda$ for different databases.
-For the competing approaches, we referred to the parameters configurations in~\cite{Lazebnik2006, Wang2010, Yang2009}.
-Besides our own implementation, we also quote some state-of-the-art results directly from the literature.
+For the LrrSPM approach, we fix $\epsilon=0.98$ and assign different $\lambda$ for different databases.
+For the competing approaches, we directly adopt the parameters configuration in the original works~\cite{Lazebnik2006, Wang2010, Yang2009}.
+Moreover, we also quote the performance of these methods reported in the original works.